Hyundai Santa Fe: 2007

 The new 2006 Santa Fe went on sale in South Korea in late 2005.
 In the United States, it debuted at the 2006 North American International Auto Show in Detroit.
 The first production Santa Fe in the United States rolled off Hyundai's Montgomery, Alabama assembly line on 18 April 2006.
-It shares this assembly line with the current generation Hyundai Sonata.
-The new generation sheds the old style's quirky design in favor of a more contemporary look.
+It shared this assembly line with the Hyundai Sonata.
+This new generation shed the old style's quirky design in favour of a more contemporary look.

-In the United States, the new generation is offered in GLS, SE, and Limited versions.
-The new Santa Fe sees the return of a manual transmission, but only when mated with the 2656 cc V6.
-The 3342 cc V6 (a retuned version of the same engine found in the Sonata) is standard on the SE and Limited and comes only with a 5-speed automatic.
+In the United States, the new generation was offered in GLS, SE, and Limited versions.
+The new Santa Fe saw the return of a manual transmission, but only when mated with the 2656 cc V6.
+The 3342 cc V6 (a retuned version of the same engine found in the Sonata) was standard on the SE and Limited and comes only with a 5-speed automatic.
 Both 2WD and AWD models with a 3.3 L have a fuel economy of 19 mpgus city and 24 mpgus highway.
-The 2.2l diesel engine (not available in the US) with 155 hp has mixed cycle of 7.2l and a city cycle of 8.0l.
+The 2.2 L diesel engine (not available in the US) with 155 hp has mixed cycle of 7.2l and a city cycle of 8.0l.
 The 4WD is a Borg-Warner Torque Management device, which diverts power to the wheels with best grip according to the amount of slip.
 If the front wheels spin slightly, 10% of the torque will transfer to the rear axle.
 If the front wheels start to slip a lot, 50% of the torque will transfer to the rear axle.
 Body lean in turns, a problem with the previous generation, has been reduced in the new Santa Fe.
 Both road and wind noise have also been reduced.